klust/SupercomputersForStarters/docs/C06_Middleware/C06_S03_Vector_computing.md

 the standard.
 One major criticism to the OpenMP vectorisation directives is that they are too much prescriptive rather than descriptive.
-Prescriptive means that they force the compiler to do certain things, while prescriptive means that they just give the compiler additional information to let the compiler decide if it is worth vectorising the code.
+Prescriptive means that they force the compiler to do certain things, while descriptive means that they only give the compiler additional information but let the compiler decide if and how it is worth vectorising the code.

 ## Libraries